ryan-inman/post-install-config/README.md

 <br />

 <p>
-Click Agents -> Add New Agent.
+Go to Admin Panel -> Agents -> Add New Agent.
 For this lab we will be creating two agents.
 For each agent fill out the Name, Email and Username fields then set a password (do not require a reset or change).
 </p>
 <br />